Yes, some people are still having one-night stands

 So she’s just trying for a one-off hookup.
 When she asked a dating-app match to tell her what his bubble had looked like for the past month, and he said he’d only been seeing his dad, she thought he sounded responsible — and so she went over to his place for sex and has no plans to see him again.
 How does she know who to trust?
 “It’s all in how and what they answer with,” Krista says.
 “If they don’t have to think about it or explain their answer, I believe them.”

 For all the noise about dating apps encouraging promiscuity among young people, in pre-covid-19 days the country was in the middle of a “sex recession,” with record numbers of young people reporting that they hadn’t had sex in the past year.
 And though people are still getting it on in 2020, these are anxious, unsexy times.
-A survey conducted this spring by Indiana University’s Kinsey Institute found that, on average, sexual activity has declined during the pandemic.
-That’s “in part because you’ve got these elevated feeling of loneliness and elevated stress,” says Justin Lehmiller, a researcher who worked on the study, adding that the decline applies to people in existing relationships as well as those who are single and dating.
+Justin Lehmiller, an expert in sexuality at Indiana University’s Kinsey Institute, has found in his research that whether you’re single or in a relationship, “levels of interest in sex and sexual desire are down right now, and it’s in part because you’ve got those elevated feelings of loneliness and elevated stress.”

 The end of a good casual connection can hit a bit harder in a pandemic.
 Forman and his date met up twice before she ghosted him, which was disappointing, he says, because he’d spent so much energy screening people — and he couldn’t just pop into a bar and meet someone else.
 “I was bummed,” he says.
 “It’s like you hiked across the desert, you found this great well — and then it dried up.”